-Three years ago, when I first inquired about the enigmatic designer behind Current Designs’ emerging family of Danish-style sea kayaks, CD vice president Bill Kueper prefaced an introduction to his collaborator in Denmark with one word: janteloven.
+Three years ago, when I first inquired about the enigmatic designer behind Current Designs’ emerging family of Danish-style touring kayaks, CD vice president Bill Kueper prefaced an introduction to his collaborator in Denmark with one word: janteloven.

 Current Designs Karla